Medical Compass

 Researchers used biomarker IL6 to measure inflammation.
 The diet and exercise group and the diet-only group lost significantly more weight than the exercise-only group, 23.3 pounds and 19.6 pounds versus 4 pounds.
 The diet portion consisted of a meal replacement shake for breakfast and lunch and then a vegetable-rich, low-fat dinner.
 Low-calorie meals replaced the shakes after six months.
 The exercise regimen included one hour of a combination of weight training and walking “with alacrity” three times a week.

 To reduce pain and possibly improve your OA, focus on lifestyle modifications.
-The best effects shown are with weight loss and with a vegetable-rich diet.
+The best effects shown are with weight loss – which is most easily achieved with a vegetable-rich diet and exercise.
 In terms of low-fat or nonfat milk, the results are controversial, at best.
 For yogurt, the results suggest it may be beneficial for osteoarthritis, but stay on the low end of consumption, since dairy can increase inflammation.

 References: